Zeyu-Li/GitHub_index/README.md

 * [mb3d](https://github.com/Zeyu-Li/mb3d) - Mandelbulb3D, a 3D fractal generator
 * [memory](https://github.com/Zeyu-Li/memory) - a matching game made using pygame
 * [Midi_interface](https://github.com/Zeyu-Li/Midi_interface) - A interface for MIDIUtil
+* [pasta-disasta](https://github.com/Zeyu-Li/pasta-disasta) - what happens when you roll the can of pasta
 * [pdf_merger](https://github.com/Zeyu-Li/pdf_merger) - a python script that merges (a variable amount of) pdfs and outputs a single pdf
 * [pong](https://github.com/Zeyu-Li/pong) - a pong recreation using pygame
 * [primes](https://github.com/Zeyu-Li/primes) - intro into TypeScript by checking if a number is prime or not